Elderly American-Iranian jailed in Iran hospitalised with heart problems - lawyer

 “(He) has undergone relentless interrogations and has been held in terrible conditions, including having spent extended periods in solitary confinement,” Namazi’s son, Babak, said in the same statement.
 “It is becoming more clear by the day that this will be a death sentence for him.”

-Namazi, who was hospitalised on Monday, was transferred back to Tehran’s high-security Evin prison on Monday evening and his health is now stable, the statement added.
+Namazi was hospitalised on Monday and is still undergoing tests though his health has stabilised, the statement added.

 In October 2015, the elite Revolutionary Guards detained Namazi’s son Siamak, a businessman in his mid-40s also with dual U.S.-Iranian citizenship, as he was visiting family in Tehran.